 Attendance requirements for full meetings of the REC

-While the intention will still be to arrange meetings with at least 7 REC members present, the new regulations will allow a decision to be issued if 5 members are present (including an appointed Chairperson and at least 1 lay member).
+While the intention will still be to arrange meetings with at least 7 REC members present, the regulations allow a decision to be issued if 5 members are present (including an appointed Chairperson and at least 1 lay member).

 This adjustment makes sure RECs continue to align with the standards set by the International Council for Harmonisation Good Clinical Practice (ICH GCP) and will not compromise the quality of the REC's review of research applications.